aws/aws-node-termination-handler/README.md

   --heartbeat-timeout=300
 ```

+By default the aws-node-termination-handler will only manage terminations for ASGs tagged w/ key=`aws-node-termination-handler/managed`, the value does not matter and can be empty.
+This is helpful in accounts where there are ASGs that do not run kubernetes nodes or you do not want aws-node-termination-handler to manage their termination lifecycle.
+However, if your account is dedicated to ASGs for your kubernetes cluster, then you can turn off the ASG tag check by setting the flag `--check-asg-tag-before-draining=false` or environment variable `CHECK_ASG_TAG_BEFORE_DRAINING=false`.

 #### 2. Create an SQS Queue:

 Here is the AWS CLI command to create an SQS queue to hold termination events from ASG and EC2, although this should really be configured via your favorite infrastructure-as-code tool like CloudFormation or Terraform: